sv3ndk/bookshelf/readme.md

 import org.http4s.circe.CirceEntityCodec._
 ```

-* error handling in http4s can either be specifically done in each route, or else for repetitive stuff we can let the `MessageFailure` "bubble up" and use a middleware to transform it.

 * Doobie `check()` is quite good at detecting compatibility of the SQL queries with the scala types